imagej/imagej.github.io/_pages/N2V.md

 description: test description
 ---

-{% capture title%}
- Examples of N2V denoised images.
-{% endcapture %}
-{% include thumbnail src='/images/pages/N2v-teaser.png' title=title %}
+{% include thumbnail src='/images/pages/N2v-teaser.png' title='Examples of N2V denoised images.'%}

 Noise2Void (N2V) is a powerful, context aware and flexible algorithm for image denoising.
 It uses artificial neural networks to learn about the properties of your images and how to best denoise them.
 N2V outperforms traditional denoising techniques.